Battle of Deorham: Evidence

 The only evidence for the battle is an entry in the Anglo-Saxon Chronicle, in the so-called 'common stock' of annals on which all manuscripts of the Chronicle build that was edited into its current form in the later ninth century.
 As given in the earliest manuscript, the Parker Chronicle, the annal reads:

 Hēr Cuþwine ⁊ Ċeawlin fuhton wiþ Brettas, ⁊ hīe .iii. kyningas ofslōgon, Coinmail, ⁊ Condidan, ⁊ Farinmail, in þǣre stōwe þe is ġecweden Dēorham. ⁊ ġenāmon .iii. ċeastra Glēawanċeaster, ⁊ Ċirenċeaster, ⁊ Baþanċeaster.

 577: Here Cuthwine and Ceawlin fought against the Britons, and they killed 3 kings, Coinmail, Condidan and Farinmail, in the place which is called Deorham, and took 3 cities: Gloucester and Cirencester and Bath.

 Scholars agree that the place-name Deorham here survives in the name of Dyrham in what is now South Gloucestershire, on the Cotswolds escarpment a few miles north of Bath, and that it is here that the battle is portrayed as taking place.
 The identification of the other cities is even less controversial; they correspond to Corinium, a provincial capital in the Roman period (Cirencester); Glevum, a former colonia (Gloucester); and Aquae Sulis, a renowned spa and pagan religious centre (Bath).

+Saint Aldate, a British bishop, is said to have been killed in the battle.